SIDN/ietf-epp-restful-transport/README.md

-# EPP over RESTful Transport
+# RESTful EPP

-This repository contains the IETF draft for adding support for RESTful transport to EPP.
+This repository contains the IETF draft for a RESTful protocol mapping for EPP.

 The [draft](https://github.com/SIDN/ietf-epp-restful-transport/blob/main/src/draft-epp-restful-transport.md) is authored using [mmark](https://mmark.miek.nl/) Markdown.